polina-raznitsyna/audio-to-text-mac/README.md

     ```bash
     python api_whisper.py
     ```

 - All functionality is the same as in the first script.
-- The second script needs
-- Model tags are different (only whisper-1 (which is powered by open source Whisper V2 model) is currently available)
+- Model tags are different (only whisper-1 is currently available).

 ## Differences Between the Two Versions